Prawitz Öberg

 Hartwig Edmund Prawitz Öberg (16 November 1930 – 4 November 1995) was a Swedish footballer and was named Swedish Football player of the year in 1962.

 Born on 16 November 1930 in Gislöv, during his career he played defender, midfielder and forward.
-He got twenty-six caps and five goals for the national team.
+He got twenty-six caps and five goals for the Sweden national team.
 On club level he played for Malmö FF.
 He was awarded Guldbollen in 1962.